Manifolds of Triangulations, braid groups of manifolds and the groups $\Gamma_{n}^{k}$: Introduction

 Returning back to 1954, J.W.~Milnor in his first paper on link groups~\cite{Milnor} formulated the idea that manifolds which share lots of well known invariants (homotopy type, etc.) may have different {\em link groups}.

 In 2015 the second named author~\cite{MN} defined a series of groups $G_{n}^{k}$ for natural numbers $n>k$ and formulated the following principle:

+\begin{important}{The main principle} If dynamical systems describing the motion of $n$ particles possess a nice codimension one property depending exactly on $k$ particles, then these dynamical systems admit a topological invariant valued in $G_{n}^{k}$. \end{important}

 We shall define braids on a manifold as loops in some configuration space related to the manifold.
-Following $G^k_n$-ideology, we mark singular configurations, while moving along a loop in the configuration space, to get a word --- element of a ``$G^k_n$-like'' group $\Gamma_n^k$.
+Following $G^k_n$-ideology, we mark singular configurations, while moving along a loop in the configuration space, in order to get a word --- an element of a ``$G^k_n$-like'' group $\Gamma_n^k$.
 Singular configurations will arise here from the moments of transformation of triangulations spanned by the configuration points; and in this case the good property of codimension one is {\em ``$k$ points of the configuration lie on a sphere of dimension $k-3$ and there are no points inside the sphere''}.

-In the present paper, we shall consider an arbitrary closed $d$-manifold $M^{d}$ and for $n$ large enough we shall construct the braid group $B_{n}(M^{d})=\pi_1(C_n(M^d))$, where $C_n(M^d)$ is the space of generic (to some extent) configurations of points in $M^d$ that is dense enough to span a triangulation of $M$.
+In the present paper, we shall consider an arbitrary closed $d$-manifold $M^{d}$ and for $n$ large enough we shall construct the braid group $B_{n}(M^{d})=\pi_1(C_n(M^d))$ (see Definitions~\cref{def:geometric_n_braid}, \cref{def:topological_n_braid}, \cref{def:combinatorial_n_braid}), where $C_n(M^d)$ is the space of generic (in some sense) configurations of points in $M^d$ which are dense enough to span a triangulation of $M$.
 This braid group will have a natural map to the group $\Gamma_{n}^{d+2}$.
-Here $n$ will be estimated in terms of minimal number of triangles of a triangulation of $M$.
-We shall consider point configurations for which the Delaunay triangulation exists, see~\cite{BDGM}.
+We shall consider point configurations for which the Delaunay triangulation exists, see~\cite{BDGM}. \\

-In book~\cite{GKZ} I.M.
-Gelfand, M.M.
-Kapranov and A.V.
-Zelevinsky considered the set of triangulations from the point of view of combinatorics or topology, but they have never treated triangulations algebraically, i.e. as a group. \\